Home IIT JEE JEE MAIN JEE Main Percentile Calculator 2026: How to Calculate Percentile With the Help of Answer Key

 Q: How much percentile do you get for 80 marks in JEE Mains?

 A: Students who scored 80 marks in JEE Main tend to get approximately 91 to 93 percentile, according to the level of the paper.
 This is a point that is considered average.
-Students of the reserved category have the opportunity of newer NITs or JEE Advanced but in the case of Open category there is no alternative.
+Students of the reserved category have the opportunity of newer NITs or JEE Advanced but in the case of the Open category there is no alternative.
 As per JEE Main 2026 marks vs percentile, scores near 90–100 give better college chances.

 Q: What does 99.9 percentile mean in JEE Mains?